TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### Z

-The 'Z' collection contains 1 languages, of which 0 are tested, and 1 code snippets.
+The 'Z' collection contains 1 language, of which 0 are tested, and 1 code snippets.

 - [Zig](https://sampleprograms.io/languages/zig)